citenaresh/employee-directory/README.md

 ## Description

-This is a [React](https://reactjs.org/) app that lets you view a list of employees, search for a specific employee, and sort the employee by either name or department.
+This is a [React](https://reactjs.org/) app which lets you view a list of employees, search for a specific employee, and sort the employee by either name or department.
 When you search for an employee it will immediately give you a result and clicking on the buttons will sort the employees either in ascending or descending order.